lintool/c-bfscan/run.md

 # Run the experiment
 #### System designs
-There are four different strategies you can run: Scan1, Scan2, AVXScan1, AVXScan2 and each has a multithreading version.
+There are four different strategies you can run: Scan1, Scan1_pos, Scan2, Scan2_pos, AVXScan1, AVXScan2 and each has a multithreading version.
 * Scan1(Scan1.c): use nested for loops
+* Scan1_pos(Scan1_pos.c): Scan1 with no precomputed tfs
 * Scan2(Scan2.c): unroll the for loops that check the query terms
+* Scan2_pos(Scan2_pos.c): Scan2 with no precomputed tfs
 * AVXScan1(AVXScan1.c): add SSE, AVX2 to Scan2
 * AVXScan2(AVXScan2.c): unroll for loop for looping docs based on AVXScan1